School Health Info

 Health Issue Fact Sheets

 For family convenience, we have published some fact sheets on common health concerns.
-Click the links in the box at the upper right for more information.
+Click the links below for more information.
 These fact sheets are not a replacement for personalized healthcare advice.
 For more information, contact your physician or Health Dept. No. 4 at 356-4507.